oracle-livelabs/oci/oci-apm-springboot/03-build-app/build-app.md

 ## Introduction

 This workshop uses a Spring Boot based Java microservices as a target application to trace against.
-In this lab, you will first build the application, create an Oracle container engine for Kubernetes (OKE) cluster in your tenancy, then deploy the application to the OKE.
+In this lab, you will deploy the application to the Kubernetes cluster you created in the Lab 1.

-Estimated time: 20 minutes
+Estimated time: 25 minutes

 ### Objectives